This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Application of Optical Amplifiers “.

 Explanation: The regenerative repeaters are useful in long haul applications.
 However, such devices increase the cost and complexity of the optical communication system.
 It act as a bottleneck by restricting the system operational bandwidth.

 2. The term flexibility, in terms of optical amplifiers means the ability of the transmitted signal to remain in the optical domain in a long haul link.
-State whether the given statement is true or false.

 3. How many configurations are available for employment of optical amplifiers?